Upstatement/quickshare/README.md

 How to Use
 --------------

-The goal of QuickShare is to have as much of the customisation and mark-up left in the HTML, free to manipulate without navigating javascript APIs.
+The goal of QuickShare is to have as much of the customisation and mark-up left in the HTML, free to manipulate without navigating JavaScript APIs.
 It shares content using simple `<a>` link tags, with different levels of customisation available depending on the social media plug-in.

 To use QuickShare, simply download the script and include it with your script tag **after** including jQuery